 - Moshe Feldenkrais, D. Sci., 1904-1984

-The Feldenkrais (rhymes with "rice") Method is a 60-year-old form of neuromuscular reeducation with applications similar to physical therapy, but it's a more holistic approach.
+The Feldenkrais Method (Feldenkrais rhymes with "rice") is a 70-year-old form of neuromuscular reeducation with applications similar to physical therapy, but it's a much more holistic approach.

-It’s for anyone seeking more comfortable, efficient, sustainable movement and greater self-awareness for purposes of pain reduction, performance enhancement (day-to-day/athletic/artistic), self-discovery, and quality of life improvement.
+It’s for anyone seeking more comfortable, efficient, sustainable movement and greater self-awareness for purposes of pain reduction, performance enhancement (day-to-day/athletic/artistic), self-discovery and creativity, personal autonomy, and quality of life improvement.

 Feldenkrais is taught in two forms: